 Damaged Clutch Plates

 A less likely reason for a stiff clutch, but still one that should not be overlooked if you’ve tried everything else, is damage to the clutch plates and clutch basket.
 Grooves in the plate surface or notches on the sides of the clutch basket can cause friction when pulling the clutch lever.
 It can also cause slippage when shifting.
 These are usually signs of a bigger problem and shouldn’t be ignored.
+If you have an unused item you can sell Mon Fri with guaranteed holiday delivery services in exchange for clutch levers.

 Improve Your Grip Strength